codlam26/StackOverFlowClone/README.md

 Add design docs in *images/*

 ## Instructions to setup and run project
-First install all the dependicies for the project:
+First install all the dependencies for the project:

 Initialize the database by running this command:
 ```